perevalovds/UE5RuntimeMeshLoader/README.md

 - You may switch meshes by "2" event analogously.

+Inside RML_CustomMesh blueprint you can set custom material for the object.

+Also in that blueprint can change type of using paths from absolute to relative path, for example, `..\Meshes\swirl1.obj` will load from `Meshes` folder.

 ## Limitations
 Only PNG-formats can be loaded.
 JPG is currently not supported.